ibm-cloud-docs/EventStreams/schema_registry.md

 When you create schemas by using the REST API, schemas are considered matching only if they are textually the same, including all attribute ordering and descriptive fields.
 This is to allow for the case where you want Schema 3 to be a different schema.
 {: note}

+## State and Deletion of Schemas
+{: #state_deletion_schema}

+Deletion of Schemas is made into a two stage process.

+The first stage of deletion preserves the schema in the registry, but hides it from some operations.
+The second stage will permanently remove the schema, but can only be applied after the first stage.
+Two stage deletion process applies at the artifact level and also at the version level.

+The two stages of deletion is done by having an enabled/disabled status associated with both artifacts and versions (this is the first stage), and delete APIs for resources and versions (the second stage).

+artifact or version has been disabled can be discovered via a ‘state’ property returned by operations that list artifacts/versions or get the details of an artifact/version.

 ## Enabling the Schema Registry
 {: #enabling_schema_registry}